RBS woes caused by poor decisions, says FSA

 He said the bank had restructured its finances "to get our financial platform where it should be, with strong capital and strong liquidity".

 "And I think the culture of the bank, in terms of risk profiles, the businesses we are ready to do and not ready to do, again has undergone enormous change.

 "We are not the finished article, we still need to make further changes, but I think this bank is very different now from what it was three or four years ago."

 Last month RBS reported pre-tax profits of £2bn in the three months to 30 September, compared with a £1.6bn loss in the same period last year.

-It warned of further job losses and said the global economic slowdown was delaying its recovery.'Errors of judgement'
+It warned of further job losses and said the global economic slowdown was delaying its recovery.

 The FSA report also says that in future regulators should be given greater powers to block takeovers.